ctorres80/ocs-osd-manager/README.md

-# Playbooks for some useful taks in OpenShift Container Storage
+# Playbooks for simplify some taks with local-storage in OpenShift Container Storage

 ## Introduction
-The ansible playbooks provides an intereactive menu for storage operations.
+Those ansible playbooks provides an intereactive menu for storage operations.
 Hope this can help you, any comments are more than welcome please send me an email to carlos.torres.alayo@gmail.com

-## What this playbook can do for you?
+## What those playbook can do for you?
-The role will automate following workflow:
+The playbooks will offer the following interactive menu:

     Hey there, what do you want to do?
     1=Listing OSD information deviceset|pv|pvc|host
     2=Replace a failed OSD (interactive)